intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/vicuna/README.md

 # Vicuna
 In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on Vicuna models.
-For illustration purposes, we utilize the [lmsys/vicuna-13b-v1.3](https://huggingface.co/lmsys/vicuna-13b-v1.3) as a reference Vicuna model.
+For illustration purposes, we utilize the [lmsys/vicuna-13b-v1.3](https://huggingface.co/lmsys/vicuna-13b-v1.3) and [eachadea/vicuna-7b-1.1](https://huggingface.co/eachadea/vicuna-7b-1.1) as reference Vicuna models.

 ## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.